janousch/Unreal-Engine-Test-Forge/README.md

 ### JUnit Test Reports

-When running tests through Gauntlet, Automated Blueprint Tests Plugin can generate test reports to publish with your CI/CD pipeline.
+When running tests through Gauntlet, Test Forge Plugin can generate test reports to publish with your CI/CD pipeline.

 When generating _JUnit reports_ (by specifying the `JUnitReportPath` for [Gauntlet](#gauntlet)), the plugin uses a standardized format based on `org.junit.platform.reporting.legacy.xml.XmlReportWriter.writeTestsuite`, allowing you to publish the report just as you would when using JUnit.
 Here's an example of how the results look like when published with [Jenkins](https://www.jenkins.io/):